varya/varya.github.com/content/life/from-finland-to-russia/index_en.md

 v2: true

 layout: post

----
-Recently we managed to go to Russia by car for a long weekend.
+---Recently we managed to go to Russia by car for a long weekend.
 This was a trip to my husband's and my hometown [Petrozavodsk](https://en.wikipedia.org/wiki/Petrozavodsk) (Petroskoi in Finnish).
 Trips to there are quite a challenge as the trasport connection is not the best.
 Apparently the go-by-car option turned out to be the most comfortable.
 I recommend all my Finnish friends to have such a trip, at least once in a lifetime.
 You will see the Russian region which